DegreeCalc

 PhD premium (research scientist vs. SWE, yr 1 post-PhD)+$50,000-$120,000/yr

-The break-even math works for PhD graduates who land high-premium roles in AI research, biotech, quant finance, or engineering management.
-It works much less well for those who enter academia at $75,000 as assistant professors after 7 years of PhD training plus 2-3 years of postdoc at $55,000.
-For those students, the opportunity cost relative to a master's-level industry career can exceed $500,000.
+The break-even math works best for PhD graduates who land high-premium roles in AI research, biotech, quant finance, or engineering management.
+It works much less well for students who spend long periods in lower-paid postdoctoral or early academic roles.
+For those students, the opportunity cost relative to a master's-level industry career can dominate the entire ROI calculation.

 Use our degree ROI calculator to model your specific field's opportunity cost against projected PhD salary premiums.